lidofinance/docs/docs/deployed-contracts/index.md

 - [wstETH/ETH](https://kyberswap.com/elastic/add/0x1f32b1c2345538c0c6f582fcb022739c4a194ebb/ETH/10) on Optimism: [`0xda74db17023750d02b83be2559a4eaa013b65c54`](https://optimistic.etherscan.io/address/0xda74db17023750d02b83be2559a4eaa013b65c54)
 - [wstETH/USDC](https://kyberswap.com/elastic/add/0x5979D7b546E38E414F7E9822514be443A4800529/0xFF970A61A04b1cA14834A43f5dE4533eBDDB5CC8/40) on Optimism: [`0x5fc53f707c7aacd460a1cd564c06e0f07610fcb7`](https://optimistic.etherscan.io/address/0x5fc53f707c7aacd460a1cd564c06e0f07610fcb7)

+## LRT Vaults on Mellow Protocol

+There's a joint bug bounty for the vaults deployed at addresses listed in [the deployment verification audit record](https://github.com/mellow-finance/mellow-lrt/blob/dev-symbiotic-deploy/audits/202406_Statemind/Mellow%20LRT%20report%20with%20deployment.pdf).
+Any findings regarding the code deployed on those addresses can be reported to [the Lido Immunefi Bug bounty](https://immunefi.com/bug-bounty/lido/) with thresholds of up to $500k on critical finding.

 ## Legacy contracts

 > **These contracts were previously used and are currently active, but they are no longer being supported by contributors from Lido DAO**